rstgroup/chef-rails/README.md

 Prepare your Ruby on Rails environment with Chef
 ==========

+Chef provisioning configuration for Ruby on Rails.

-Chef repo with rvm, ruby, rails, postgres, nodejs, and redis
+This will install postgres, redis, rvm, nodejs, ruby and rails.

 # How to use #